thycotic/dsv-docs/product/eaas/index.md

 ## Key Rotation and Versioning

-Both keys and data can be rotated. **A new version of a key can only be created by rotating data**.
+For fully-managed (`auto`) encryption, both keys and data can be rotated. **A new version of a key can only be created by rotating data**.
 When data is rotated, it is decrypted using the original encryption key, and reencrypted with the new version.

 >**Note**: The original version of a key is designated as **Version 0**.